HewlettPackard/shs-docs/docs/portal/developer-portal/operations/cassini_retry_handler_logging.md

 The default log level is set via the `systemd` service file for `cxi_rh` via the `LogLevelMax` parameter.
 This `systemd` service log level cannot be changed live.
 A change to the service file requires that a service is restarted - which is unsafe to do for `cxi_rh`.
 To change the default log level, modify the service file or a service override file.
+This default value acts as the base level for dynamic log adjustments.

 ## Change the log level dynamically